 Graduates of the master's degree programs in this department enter fulfilling careers as teachers, curriculum designers, and program specialists.

 In addition to the master's degree and credential programs, the Department of Teaching and Learning has a Bachelor of Arts in Education Studies program intended for transfer students and an Undergraduate Teaching Credential pathway program for students in the College of Arts and Sciences (CAS).
-Students in CAS must apply for admission into the School of Education, through the Graduate and Professional Enrollment team.
+Students in CAS can apply for admission into the School of Education, and contact the graduate enrollment team to learn more.

 Teachers are instrumental to the future success of their students, and the Redlands Department of Teaching and Learning trains educators that are sensitive to the socio-cultural factors impacting their students and are able to work collaboratively to enhance learning ability.